 Diagram credit: Irving et al., 79th MetSoc, #6461 (2016)

 The hypothesis of multiple daughter objects being formed following the catastrophic disruption of a large, partially differentiated, primary planetary body could allow for the potential inclusion of several less closely-related meteorites.
 These may include the high-Ni irons of the South Byron trio (South Byron, ILD 83500, and Babb's Mill), which have metallographic compositions (especially siderophile element patterns) and structures similar to the metal in Milton, including kamacite spindles and associated schreibersite, consistent with their formation on the same parent body (Reynolds et al., 2006).
 These three irons and the metal component in Milton experienced a similar oxidation history during formation; they each have similar depletions of easily oxidized elements as well as similar abundances of siderophiles (McCoy et al., 2008).
 In addition to the irons mentioned above, several other ungrouped ataxites may be genetically related to this high-Ni iron group, including El Qoseir, Illinois Gulch, Morradal, Nordheim, and Tucson (Kissin, 2010).
 However, significant differences that exist between their refractory element contents compared to those of the South Byron trio requires further work to establish a specific relationship.

-Further evidence of a large differentiated planetary body having CV-trends lies in the fact that Allende acquired a strong unidirectional natural remanent magnetization at least 8 m.y. after CAI formation, reflecting the existence of an internal core dynamo (Weiss et al., 2010).
-Further evidence for the catastrophic disruption of this former primary body is expected as research continues.
+As research continues, further evidence for the catastrophic disruption of this former primary body could help advance one of these competing paleomagnetism hypotheses (see the Allende page for further information).
 The photo shown above is a 1.0 g partial slice of the dunite NWA 7822, while photos of a complete slice and the original stone are shown below.